One Minute Forex Strategies listed and explained

 Choosing the right broker

 Before moving on to the exact methods, it is important to mention that before traders start using one-minute strategies for Forex, it might be useful to consider broker expenses.
-Firstly, it is important to avoid commissions.
+Firstly, it is important to avoid high commissions.
 Some providers do charge a $5 or $10 fee for trading 1 lot, which is the equivalent of 100,000 units of a given currency.

 The successful Forex strategy on the 1-minute timeframe relies on dozens of trades per day.
 Therefore, those types of expenses can easily add up to an extent where a trader could be spending $100 to $500 just in commissions, which can significantly reduce his or her potential payouts.
 Fortunately, there are plenty of brokers who do not charge commissions for trading.